Boreas618/Notes/artificial-intelligence/probability-and-bayes-nets.md

 3. Raining $$\rightarrow$$ Traffic $$\leftarrow$$ Ballgame (Common effect)

-   Here, however, Raining and Ballgame are independent.
+   Here, however, Raining and Ballgame are independent without the information of traffic.
 Given Traffic,  Raining and Ballgame are not independent.
 They are in competition as explanation.
 You know it isn't raining, so it must be a ball game.

 **The general case:**